Olrat language

-Olrat was an Oceanic language of Gaua island, in northern Vanuatu.
+Olrat is an extinct Oceanic language of Gaua island, in northern Vanuatu.
 It became extinct in 2009 with the death of its last speaker, Maten Womal.

 Name

 The name Olrat (spelled natively as Ōlrat /olr/) is an endonym.
 Robert Codrington mentions a place south of Lakon village under the Mota name Ulrata.
-A few decades later, Sidney Ray mentions the language briefly in 1926 under the same Mota name ‒ but provides no linguistic information.
+A few decades later, Sidney Ray mentions the language briefly in 1926 under the name Ulrata ‒ but provides no linguistic information.